 A thermographic inspection makes use of an infrared scanning device to detect temperature variations on the interior or exterior of your property.
 The images collected by this device will help to determine whether or not insulation is required in certain areas.

 Once testing has been completed, a written report estimating the energy efficiency of your home will be completed by the professional who did the audit.
-The report will take into consideration factors such the local climate criteria, roof overhang, as well as the solar orientation.
+The report will take into consideration factors such as the local climate criteria, roof overhang, as well as solar orientation.

 The auditor will also take other factors into consideration such as: